 Overlapped bonds make up 90% of outstanding Chinese bonds in our dataset and 65% of the China Green Bond Index.

-Green Bond Index includes bonds which we excluded is due to differences in inclusion criteria, specifically based on China's context.
+The primary reason that the China Green Bond Index includes bonds which we excluded is due to differences in inclusion criteria, specifically based on China's context.
 For example, we require at least 95% of the companies' revenue to be climate-aligned.
 The China Green Bond Index's criteria also allow fossilfuel related investment such as clean coal while we do not.